Kushner's economic plan for Mideast peace faces broad Arab rejection

 Commentator Sarkis Naoum at Lebanon’s An-Nahar newspaper said, “This economic plan, like others, won’t succeed because it has no political foundation.”

-While the precise outline of the political plan has been shrouded with secrecy, officials briefed on it say Kushner has jettisoned the two-state solution - the long-standing worldwide formula that envisages an independent Palestinian state alongside Israel in the West Bank, East Jerusalem and Gaza.
+While the precise outline of the political plan has been shrouded in secrecy, officials briefed on it say Kushner has jettisoned the two-state solution - the long-standing worldwide formula that envisages an independent Palestinian state alongside Israel in the West Bank, East Jerusalem and Gaza.

 The PLO has dismissed Kushner’s plans as “all abstract promises,” insisting that only a political solution will solve the problem.
-It said they were an attempt to bribe the Palestinians into accepting Israeli occupation. [nL8N23T0KG]
+It said they were an attempt to bribe the Palestinians into accepting Israeli occupation.

+On Israel Radio, Hanegbi said Washington had tried to create “a little more trust and positivity” by presenting an economic vision but had touched a raw nerve as far as the Palestinians were concerned.

+“They are still convinced that the whole matter of an economic peace is a conspiracy, aimed only at piling them with funds for projects and other goodies only so that they will forget their nationalist inspirations.
+This of course, is simply paranoia, but it’s another tragedy for the Palestinians,” he said.

 Jawad al-Anani, a former senior Jordanian politician, described widespread suspicion after Trump’s decisions to move the U.S. embassy to Jerusalem and recognise Israel’s annexation of the Golan Heights.